pingcap/docs-cn/minimal-deployment-topology.md

 > **Note:**
 >
-> You do not need to manually create the `tidb` user in the configuration file.
+> - You do not need to manually create the `tidb` user in the configuration file.
 The TiUP cluster component automatically creates the `tidb` user on the target machines.
 You can customize the user, or keep the user consistent with the control machine.
+> - If you configure the deployment directory as a relative path, the cluster will be deployed in the home directory of the user.